seafooood/andrew-seaford.co.uk/servers/hugo/Installing Hugo/Installing Hugo On Ubuntu.md

-# Installing Hugo on Unbuntu
+# Installing Hugo on Ubuntu

-In this guide, we are going to install Hugo on a server running Unbuntu version 22.04.
+In this guide, we are going to install Hugo on a server running Ubuntu version 22.04.

 ## Installation